Photonic topological insulators induced by non-Hermitian disorders in a coupled-cavity array: Discussion and Conclusion

-\emph{Conclusion and discussion.---} In summary, we proposed and characterized non-Hermitian topological insulating states induced solely by disordered gain and loss control, and developed the first realistic method to probe their topological invariants.
-Our developed bulk and edge topological characterizations may be useful for exploring other disordered non-Hermitian systems.
+In summary, we proposed and characterized non-Hermitian photonic TAIs induced solely by gain/loss disorders which showcase richer phase diagrams and distinct topological states compared to Hermitian TAIs, and developed the first realistic method to probe their topological invariants.
+Though we focused on the photonic systems based on coupled-cavity arrays, it is possible to generalize our study to other systems such as cold atoms in optical lattices and microwaves in electric circuits, where the non-Hermitian tunnelings can be realized by Raman couplings with lossy atomic levels~\cite {arXiv1608.05061,PhysRevX.8.031079,arXiv1810.04067} and circuit amplifiers/resistances as realized in recent experiment~\cite {arXiv1907.11562}.
+Moreover, it will be exciting to study the interaction effects and its interplay with non-Hermitian disorders, where non-trivial many-body topological ground states or many-body localization may exist (Recent studies suggest even periodic non-Hermiticity could significantly alert the localization properties~\cite {PhysRevLett.77.570,PhysRevB.92.195107,PhysRevA.91.033815,PhysRevA.95.062118,PhysRevLett.116.237203,PhysRevLett.123.090603} ).

+Our biorthogonal topological characterizations may be useful for exploring other disordered non-Hermitian systems, and is possible to be generalized to interacting many-body topological states (see Appendix F).
 The proposed Ramsey interferometer allows the coherent extraction of information from both right and left eigenstates, which may have potential applications in probing the topology of various non-Hermitian systems.
-Furthermore, it will be exciting to study the interplay between non-Hermitian disorders and strong interactions, where non-trivial many-body localization states may exist (Recent studies suggest that even ordered non-Hermiticity could significantly alert the localization properties~\cite {PhysRevLett.77.570,PhysRevB.92.195107,PhysRevA.91.033815,PhysRevA.95.062118,PhysRevLett.116.237203,PhysRevLett.123.090603} ).

-\emph{Note added.---}During the preparation of this paper, we became aware of a complementary work~\cite{arXiv1908.01172}, which mainly focused on the PT-symmetric region under strong Hermitian disorders.
-Its topological characterization does not apply to general non-Hermitian TAIs like our model.
-In addition, the critical behavior (e.g., the biorthogonal localization length) for a general non-Hermitian TAI, the chiral displacement and its detection, and the experimental realization discussed here were not considered in Ref.~\cite{arXiv1908.01172}.
+Previous studies on non-Hermitian TAIs mainly focused on strong Hermitian disorders in the PT-symmetric region~\cite{arXiv1908.01172}, where topological characterization does not apply to general non-Hermitian TAIs like our model; in addition, the critical behavior (e.g., the biorthogonal localization length) for general non-Hermitian TAIs, the probing scheme based on chiral displacement and its Ramsey-interferometer implementation, the coupled-cavity experimental realization were not considered.
+Our work offers a new route towards exploring novel photonic topological insulators and rich phenomena going beyond Hermitian systems and paves the way for characterizing and probing non-Hermitian topological states.

 \begin{widetext}